bruor/Apollo_m3u_to_strm/readme.md

 pip install numpy

-Download getstreams.py to a folder where you're going to create your library of .strm files. create a subfolder named TV and another named Movies
+Download getstreams.py to a folder where you're going to create your library of .strm files.
+Create a subfolder named TV and another named Movies

 Create a file in the same folder as getstreams.py named movid_vod_urls.txt that contains the following line: https://tvnow.best/api/list/YOUR_USERNAME/YOUR_PASSWORD/m3u8/movies